 Factfile - Population

-Over the last ten years (between 2004 and 2014) in the Outer Hebrides there has been a 2.3% increase in population.
-Over the same period, Shetland saw an increase of 5.2%, Orkney an increase of 8.9%, while Scotland overall saw an increase of 5.2%.
-Figure 1 below plots the estimated population of the Outer Hebrides over the last ten years (2004-2014).
+Over the last ten years (between 2005 and 2015) in the Outer Hebrides there has been an increase of 140 persons (0.5%) increase in population.
+Over the same period, Orkney saw an increase of 8.0%, Shetland an increase of 4.3%, while Scotland overall saw an increase of 5.1%.
+Figure 1 below plots the estimated population of the Outer Hebrides over the last ten years (2005-2015).

-Natural change has been consistently over -100 for most years reaching its highest in 2005 at -158.
-However, net migration has been positive in every year apart from 2013 and 2014 highlighting how important it is to have positive net migration to counteract the negative natural change.
+Natural change has been consistently over -100 for most years reaching but reached its highest in 2015 at -176.
+However, net migration which has been positive up to 2012 has been negative since.
+This highlights how important it is to have positive net migration to counteract the negative natural change.

 On census night in 2011 the resident population of the Outer Hebrides was 27,684; in comparison this figure was 26,502 on census night in 2001.
 Thus over the period 2001 to 2011 the Outer Hebrides experienced a population increase of 4.5%, the 18th highest in Scotland, while 4 Council areas experienced a decline.
 Looking back further from 1901 to 2011 the population of the Outer Hebrides has declined by 40% (46,000 in 1901).
 The population change from 1901 to 2011 is illustrated in figure 3 below.